felixd3v/dotNetConsoleApp/README.md

 # dotNetConsoleApp
-Simple console app that prompts for user name, and echoes the user name, with some additional dialog.
+Simple console app that prompts for user name, and echoes the user name, and sends a message to the user.